How to Start a Trucking Company

 Aimed toward small business and startup owners, SBA loans carry low interest rates and offer appealing repayment terms.

+However, like a standard bank loan, an SBA loan will likely require you to have an above average business credit score, which could prevent you from qualifying.
 You can apply for an SBA loan on the SBA website, though keep in mind you’ll have to show proof that you’re unable to qualify for credit at comparable terms elsewhere.

 Equipment Financing